Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

         :math:`i \in V` has a positive weight :math:`w_i`.
 Find a subset :math:`S \subseteq V` such that:

-        * No two vertices in :math:`S` are connected by an edge, and
+        * no two vertices in :math:`S` are connected by an edge, and
-        * Among all such independent sets, the set :math:`S` has the maximum total vertex weight.
+        * among all such independent sets, the set :math:`S` has the maximum total vertex weight.

     .. tab:: Optimization Model